okta/okta-oidc-xamarin/README.md

 ### Configuration object

-Alternatively, you can create a configuration object ( `Okta.Xamarin.OktaConfig`) with the required values:
+Alternatively, you can create a configuration object in code ( `Okta.Xamarin.OktaConfig`) with the required values:

 ```csharp
 var config = new Okta.Xamarin.OktaConfig() {